FAQs

 • How and when do I choose a health plan?

-Each health plan works with a network, or group of doctors, hospitals and other health care providers.
+Each Standard health plan works with a network, or group of doctors, hospitals and other health care providers.
 You should choose a health plan that will let you keep going to your doctors and other health care providers.
 All health plans offer the same basic benefits and services.
 Some may also offer added services.
-When choosing a health plan, you may want to ask:
+When choosing a Standard health plan, you may want to ask:

 • How do I keep my current doctors, hospitals and specialists?